tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送/常见问题/iOS 常见问题_intl_en.md

 - If you use RESTful APIs, set the `sound` parameter to the name of the audio file (the full path of the audio file is not required).

 ### Does iOS support offline retention of push messages?
-No. When the Tencent Push Notification Service server sends a message to APNs, if APNs finds that the device is not online, it will retain the message for a while.
-However, the duration of the retention is not clear.
+Yes.
+If notifications are delivered when devices are offline (the persistent connection is interrupted due to a shutdown, airplane mode, or network exception):
+- For the vendor channel (APNs), only the last notification delivered is retained, for less than 24 hours.
+- For the Tencent Push Notification Service channel, the last three notifications delivered are retained, for 72 hours.

 ### Why is arrival data unavailable for iOS?
 - iOS 9.x and earlier versions do not provide an API to listen to the arrival of messages at the device.
 Therefore, arrival data can be collected.
 - iOS 10.0 and later versions provide the Service Extension API, which can be called by the client to listen to the arrival of messages.
-For more information, please see [Notification Service Extension](https://intl.cloud.tencent.com/document/product/1024/30730).
+For more information, please see [Notification Service Extension](https://www.tencentcloud.com/document/product/1024/30730).

 ### How do I create silent push with the Tencent Push Notification Service server SDK?